 Municipal Center, 3 Primrose Street, Newtown, CT.

-Absentee ballots will be available at the Town Clerk’s Office starting October 3, 2025.
+Absentee ballots are available NOW at the Town Clerk’s Office in the Municipal Center.

 You can go in person or request your an absentee ballot by mail here.